 MA | Dip Arch | Dip UD | RIBA

-Simon joined HTA in 1998, qualified as an architect in 1999 and was a founding Partner of HTA Design LLP in 2013.
-He is a qualified architect with an MA in Architecture (1994), Diploma in Architecture (1998), and a Diploma in Urban Design (1998).
-He has been registered with the Architect’s Registration Board (ARB) since 1999 and is a member of the RIBA and is an active member of its Housing Group, is an Academician of the AoU and a regular contributor to both trade and national press on housing matters.
+Simon joined HTA in 1998, became a Director in 2007 and was a founding Partner of HTA Design LLP in 2013.
+He is a qualified architect with an MA in Architecture (University of Cambridge 1994), Diploma in Architecture and Diploma in Urban Design (Oxford Brookes 1998), registering with the Architect’s Registration Board (ARB) in 1999.
+He is a member of the RIBA and is an active member of its Housing Group, is an Academician of the AoU and a regular contributor to both trade and national press on housing matters.

 Simon completed his studies in Architecture and Urban Design at Cambridge and Oxford Brookes Universities, Virginia Tech in Washington DC and at the Bartlett, UCL.